Regular vehicle maintenance is sound business practice that ensures vehicles use fuel efficiently and prevents avoidable and costly breakdowns.

 However, for operators who want an additional level of safety, the installation of safety chains is a safe and legal option.
 The following guidelines must be followed otherwise there is risk of not being able to bring a trailer to a controlled stop.

 King pins and skid plates need appropriate inspection and maintenance.
-This is especially important where moisture and debris can accumulate above the upper surface of the skid plate and the design makes it difficult or even impossible for inspection to be carried out.
+This is especially important where the design of the skid plate makes it difficult or even impossible for inspection to be carried out.

 Heavy vehicle driveshafts and their components, especially the universal joints, need appropriate maintenance, otherwise their life will be shortened dramatically, and they may fail prematurely.
 Operators, drivers and mechanics, as well as engineers, certifiers and vehicle inspectors, all need to take appropriate action to avoid these potentially dangerous failures.